dk14/wolfram-mega/docs/dsl.md

 ----

-There is a tricky niche way to implement "Proof of not receiving money" on pure btc:
+There is a tricky niche way to implement "proof of not receiving money" on pure btc:
 ```ts
 if (observe("alicePubkey", ["ADDRESS IS EMPTY"])) {
     ...